-We currently manufacture finished pharmaceutical products at our government approved facilities in Canada and Israel and APIs at our facilities in Israel.
-We have expanded our research and development in Canada and Israel.
+We currently manufacture finished pharmaceutical products at our government approved facility in Canada and Israel and APIs in our facilities in Israel.

 For the manufacture of our finished dosage form pharmaceutical products, we use pharmaceutical chemicals that we either produce ourselves or purchase from chemical manufacturers in the open market globally.
 Substantially all of such chemicals are obtainable from a number of sources, subject to regulatory approval.
 However, we purchase certain raw materials from single source suppliers.
 The decision to purchase APIs is a function of our sales forecast and prevailing prices in the market.
 When appropriate purchasing opportunities arise, the Company may acquire certain APIs in excess of its ordinary requirements or rate of growth.
 Obtaining the regulatory approvals required to add alternative suppliers of such raw materials for products sold in the United States or Canada may be a lengthy process.
 We strive to maintain adequate inventories of single source raw materials in order to ensure that any delays in receiving such regulatory approvals will not have a material adverse effect on our business.
 However, we may become unable to sell certain products in the United States or Canada pending approval of one or more alternate sources of raw materials.